doitintl/aws-eks-sample-templates/02-deploy-prometheus/README.md

 ## Scraping Pod Metrics

-This chart uses a default configuration that causes prometheus to scrape a variety of kubernetes resource types, provided they have the correct annotations.
+This chart uses a default configuration that causes prometheus to scrape a variety of [kubernetes resource types](https://github.com/prometheus-community/helm-charts/blob/main/charts/prometheus/values.yaml#L614), provided they have the correct annotations.

-In order to get prometheus to scrape pods, you must add annotations to the the pods as below:
+In order to get prometheus to scrape pods, you must add annotations to the the required pods as below:

 ```yaml
 metadata: